-As a Smith School undergrad, a world of opportunities is open to you – the same exact opportunities as the upperclassmen.
+As a Smith School undergrad, a world of opportunities is open to you!
 When you come to Smith, it’s a given that you’ll receive a top-notch classroom education.
-But it’s your experiential learning that shapes your individual experience.
+But it’s your experiential, reality-based learning that shapes your individual experience.
 And if we don’t have an option that suits you (though that’s doubtful), we welcome you to create one!

 The Sophomore Global Mindset Consulting Colloquium is aimed at students who want to develop a deeper understanding what constitutes a global mindset.
 Students will also learn how to best apply global mindset techniques and practices to address real-world business situations by participating in a real-time consulting project with EY.
 Students of all majors are encouraged to apply for this program.

 Students in one of the Smith School’s many one-year Fellows programs join a cohort of like-minded peers to engage in an intense study of a specific area of business, ranging from major-specific topics such as finance and supply chain to general interests such as sport management or global consulting.